wraith13/jsonarch.old/README.md

 npm install jsonarch --save
 ```

-## How to use Jsonable as npm package
+## How to use Jsonarch as npm package

 ```ts
 import { Jsonarch } from "jsonarch";